DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-daemonset.md

 DaemonSet is connected to [taint](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/) through [node affinity]( ://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) feature ensures that a replica of a Pod is running on all or some of the nodes.
 For new nodes that join the cluster, DaemonSet automatically deploys the corresponding Pod on the new node and tracks the running status of the Pod.
 When a node is removed, the DaemonSet deletes all Pods it created.

-Common use cases for daemons include:
+Common cases for daemons include:

 - Run cluster daemons on each node.